andywalton7/sdk-test/source/includes/_manifest_consignments.md

 Once you've created a consignment, allocated it to a carrier service and got labels for it, you're ready to manifest it.
 To manifest a consignment, use the **[Manifest Consignments](https://docs.electioapp.com/#/api/ManifestConsignments)** endpoint.

 <aside class="info">
-  In the context of PRO, the term "manifest" refers to letting a carrier know that they will be taking a particular consignment on the carrier service that the consignment was allocated to.
+  In the context of SortedPRO, the term "manifest" refers to letting a carrier know that they will be taking a particular consignment on the carrier service that the consignment was allocated to.
 Specifically, the consignment is added to the manifest for that service.
 </aside>

 The **Manifest Consignments** endpoint can be used to manifest multiple consignments at once.
 The request should contain an array of `{consignmentReference}`s, corresponding to the consignments to be manifested.